Cost of Owning an Italian Greyhound

 Annual Costs

 Knowledge of breed-level risks helps you prioritize, but individual monitoring drives the most effective care decisions..
-Italian Greyhounds have particular requirements based on their small size, minimal shedding level, and genetic predispositions to dental disease and leg fractures.
+Plan Italian Greyhounds care around a small body size, minimal shedding, and the breed's documented predisposition toward dental disease and leg fractures.

 Medical Expenses